antgel/jewishfalmouth.org/content/pages/jewishfalmouth.md

 and a new housing development on the other side, but I couldn't get in to see if that was the holy grail.

-I walked back out onto Falmouth Road to see if I could get in another way.
-I found this entrance which backed onto the same area, and the climb was easier.
+I walked back out onto Falmouth Road to try and get in another way.
+I found a blocked entrance which backed onto the same area, but fences are made to climb.
 I was in.

 Google Streetmaps link for the interested (click on "View on Google Maps" to see the exact location):